Oswald Spengler: Later life and death

 On 13 October 1933, Spengler became one of the hundred senators of the German Academy.

 Spengler spent his final years in Munich, listening to Beethoven, reading Molière and Shakespeare, buying several thousand books, and collecting ancient Turkish, Persian and Indian weapons.
 He made occasional trips to the Harz mountains and to Italy.
-In the spring of 1936 (shortly before his death), he prophetically remarked in a letter to Reichsleiter Hans Frank that "in ten years, a German Reich will probably no longer exist" ("da ja wohl in zehn Jahren ein Deutsches Reich nicht mehr existieren wird!").

-Spengler died of a heart attack on 8 May 1936, in Munich, three weeks before his 56th birthday.
+Spengler died of a heart attack on 8 May 1936, in Munich, at age 55.
+He was buried in the Nordfriedhof in Munich.

 Views

 Influences

 In the introduction to The Decline of the West, Spengler cites Johann W. von Goethe and Friedrich Nietzsche as his major influences.
 Goethe's vitalism and Nietzsche's cultural criticism, in particular, are highlighted in his works.